Theta Xi: Philanthropy

-Theta Xi Foundation

 The Theta Xi Foundation was founded in 1949 in order to promote the education and growth of members of the fraternity.
 It is set up to aid in developing the members into responsible citizens that will contribute to the well-being of society.
 Contributions that mostly come from alumni and friends provide the money for the Foundation.
 The Foundation consists of two Funds, the Chapter Education Fund and the Unicorn Fund.
 The funds raised are used to sponsor several programs such as President's Academy, Rising Stars Academy, and the District Leadership Academies.